No code; End-of-life; Do not resuscitate; Do not resuscitate order; DNR; DNR order

-A DNR order allows you to choose before an emergency occurs whether you want CPR.
-It is a decision only about CPR.
-It does not affect other treatments, such as pain medicine, medicines, or nutrition.
+A DNR order allows you to choose whether or not you want CPR before an emergency occurs.
+It is specific about CPR.
+It does not provide instructions for other treatments, such as pain medicine, other medicines, or nutrition.

-The doctor writes the order only after talking about it with the patient (if possible), the proxy, or family.
+The doctor writes the order only after talking about it with the patient (if possible), the proxy, or the patient's family.

 - Breathing tubes to open the airway